PennDOT buys ads to remind people of upcoming 'REAL ID' requirements

 Those people can fill out a pre-verification request to the state , which will have a PennDOT employee check their scanned documents and determine whether everything is sufficient to issue a REAL ID-compliant card when they become available next spring.

-Since March, the department sent out 3.5 million postcards to everyone that could be eligible, and so far, about 80,000 have applied for pre-verification, Campbell said.
+Since March, the department sent out 3.5 million postcards to everyone who could be eligible, and so far, about 80,000 have applied for pre-verification, Campbell said.

 Of the applications processed so far, about 90 percent have been cleared and can get a compliant ID mailed to them as soon as they're available.

-The 10 percent who weren't pre-verified and the other 7.2 million cardholders who signed up before late 2003 will have to bring their required documents to a driver license center to be verified in person starting in September, though the cards themselves still won't be mailed out until 2019.
+The 10 percent who weren't pre-verified — often because of poorly scanned or missing documents in their files — and the other 7.2 million cardholders who signed up before late 2003 will have to bring their required documents to a driver license center to be verified in person starting in September, though the cards themselves still won't be mailed out until 2019.

-With such a large backlog — and a long lead-time for getting official duplicates of some vital documents such as birth certificates, marriage licenses or Social Security cards — the state started urging people to gather their paperwork late last year, and is pressing for as many people as possible to get pre-verified.
+With such a large backlog — and a long lead time for getting official duplicates of some vital documents such as birth certificates, marriage licenses or Social Security cards — the state started urging people to gather their paperwork late last year, and is pressing for as many people as possible to get pre-verified.

-Not all PennDOT driver's license centers will be able to meet the law's security standards for issuing the new cards over the counter, so their customers will also have to wait to get their cards in the mail.
+Not all PennDOT driver license centers will be able to meet the law's security standards for issuing the new cards over the counter, so their customers will also have to wait to get their cards in the mail.
 Some existing centers are being retrofitted with the extra security, and PennDOT is adding several new centers around the state that are able to meet the standards when they open.

 Pennsylvania was among a handful of states that had long resisted the REAL ID rollout, even passing a law in 2012 that made it illegal for officials to comply with what opponents called an unfunded federal mandate until that ban was overturned last year.